islandtrails/trails/README.md

 edits to the Recreation PEI survey routes were made to connect trails to adjacent roads, to merge duplicate points, and to remove artifacts.

+## Updating OpenStreetMap

+The process of updating OpenStreetMap proceeded, in March through May of 2023, with updates contracted to [Reinvented Inc.](https://reinvented.net).
+ May 2023, used to update these trails' routes in OpenStreetMap, as follows, for each trail:

+* Shapefiles were wxtracted from the [master Recreation PEI shapefile](https://github.com/islandtrails/trails/tree/main/recreation_pei/shp) and saved, preserving the T_Type, Trail, T_Name, and Manager tags.
+* In the [JOSM Editor](https://josm.openstreetmap.de), OpenStreetMap data for each trail's area was downloaded, along with the extracted shapefile for the trail (as a separate JOSM layer, using the Open Data plugin).
+* If the trail *already* existed in OpenStreetMap, existing ways in OpenStreetMap for the trail were deleted, with metadata and relation membership saved for later reference.
+* In the shapefile layer for the trail, the ways for each were selected (Find > type:way) and the following metadata added:
+  * foot:yes
+  * for multi-use trails, bicycle:yes
+  * highway:path
+  * name:[trail segment name or trail name]
+  * surface:
+    * "T_Type=Natural*" becomes "surface:dirt"
+    * "T_Type=Boardwalk" becomes "surface:wood"
+    * "T_Type=Hard*" becomes "surface:asphalt"
+    * "T_Type=Improved*" becomes "surface:gravel"
+* The ways from the imported shapefile for each trail were copied and pasted into the OSM layer.
+* If an existing trail relation was present in OpenStreetMap, metadata and relation membership for each trail were updated, with the following translations:
+  * "Trail:[trail name]" becomes "name:[trail name]"
+  * "network" was set to "lwn" (Local Walking Network)
+  * "operator" was set to "Island Trails" or the trail manager (Island Nature Trust, Provincial Forestry, etc.)
+  * For trails that form a loop, "roundtrip:yes" was set.
+  * "source" set to "survey"
+  * route:hiking
+  * type:route
+* If an existing trail relation was *not* present, then a *new* relation was created, with the following metadata:
+  * "Trail:[trail name]" becomes "name:[trail name]"
+  * "network" was set to "lwn" (Local Walking Network)
+  * "operator" was set to "Island Trails" or the trail manager (Island Nature Trust, Provincial Forestry, etc.)
+  * route:hiking
+  * type:route
+* The built-in JOSM warnings and errors were used to clean up inconsistencies from the imported shapefile; this mostly flagged situations in the Recreation PEI imported shapefiles where multiple points appeared at the same place.
+* The resulting relation and its ways were uploaded to OSM, with a note indicating the update from Recreation PEI survey.

 ## Island Trails Managed Trails

 These trails are managed by [Island Trails](https://islandtrails.ca) and more detailed information on each [is available on the Island Trails website](https://islandtrails.ca/trails/our-island-trails/).